 which reported novel associations for unusual traits such as asparagus anosmia and photic sneeze reflex and replicated associations for other traits, and recently published discovery of two novel genetic associations for Parkinson’s disease

-, also in PLoS Genetics.
 23andMe chose to publish its results in PLoS ONE because of the journal’s open-access policy, which allows anyone—including 23andMe customers who contributed to the research—to freely access the study.
 Customers will also see the results incorporated into the reports available in their online accounts over time.
 The online paper may be viewed at PLoS ONE

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.